-- The child's stay at the daycare during adaptation follows assigned time slots to allow the caregivers to focus more on the children that are adapting. - First day: 30 minutes with the presence of a parent, second day: 30 minutes without the parent's presence, subsequently attendance is extended by one half-hour every day, additionally according to the child's ability and ends after lunchtime. - First two weeks: daily attendance. - Following two weeks (weeks 2-4): attendance according to the Agreement. - Full-day attendance (if agreed with the parents via the Twigsee system) starts no earlier than the second month. - During the adaptation process, caregivers work more closely with parents and keep each other informed about the child's behavior.
+- The child's stay at the daycare during adaptation follows assigned time slots to allow the caregivers to focus more on the children that are adapting. - First five days: 30 minutes daily (between 8:00-10:00); the first three days with the presence of a parent, fourth and fifth day without. - Second week: attendance according to the Agreement, 30-60 minutes (between 8:00-10:00) depending on the child's ability, from the third week: morning attendance gradually increases to 2-4.5 hours depending on the child's ability. - Full-day attendance (if agreed with the parents via the Twigsee system) starts no earlier than the second month. - During the adaptation process, caregivers work more closely with parents and keep each other informed about the child's behavior.
 Based on their observations, caregivers keep daily records, evaluate them, and at the end of the first month invite the parents to a personal meeting to discuss the child's progress and, if needed, agree on further support for the child.

+Note: If the child is absent during the first days of the adaptation process with the parents' presence, adaptation is extended by three days.
 To ensure a smooth and sensitive adaptation for the child, daycare staff may suggest, in the event of a break in attendance (e.g., illness, vacation), that the child return for a shorter period of time at first, with gradual extensions.